iwinulose/random-hacks/README.md

 Simple integer conversion tools

+## imgur

+### slurpur.py

+Downloads albums from imgur

+## licenses

+Just a bunch of licenses formatted for source code in different languages.

-## bmi
+## reddit

+Some tools for interracting with the reddit api

-### bmi.py
+### submitted.py

-BMI calculator.
-Don't use if you have body image issues.
+Get URLs of a user's submissions

 ## sdbm

 A toy "database" given out as an asignment in my college intro cs class.

-## licenses

-Just a bunch of licenses formatted for source code in different languages.